infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 TypeORM is installed as a [node nodule](https://www.npmjs.com/package/typeorm) with `npm install`, whereas Photon.js is generated by the Prisma engine.

-Switch to the [`master`](https://github.com/infoverload/migration_typeorm_photon/tree/master) branch of the project.
+Make sure you are in your `photonjs_app` project directory.
 Then, in your terminal, run:

 ```sh
 prisma2 generate